Soil vs Grass Around Trees & Shrubs

 - Weed whacking around trees strips off the bark, stunting and eventually killing the tree

 - It is simply easier to mow around.
-The circle of black dirt should be a minimum diameter of 2’ – 3’ and should be maintained until the tree had a 4” – 5” caliper or larger.
+The circle of black dirt should be a minimum diameter of 2’ – 3’ and should be maintained until the tree has a 4” – 5” caliper (diameter of the trunk) or larger.